Skip to main content Skip to navigation

 Research Interests and PhD Supervision

-I am interested in investigating terrorism, counterterrorism, radicalization, extremism, postcolonial studies, vernacular security and much broader aspects of international security, which is an extension of my PhD thesis where I examined how Boko Haram and state counterterrorism have interacted to impact on the (in)security of citizens in Northeast Nigeria.
-I am available for PhD supervision on topics related to terrorism and counterterrorism (from a critical perspective), radicalisation, violent extremism and 'bottom-up' (in)security within the Global South more broadly.
+I am interested in a critical interrogation of International Relations theory more broadly including its often unacknowledged raced and gendered dimensions and in engaging with concrete experiences and practices of (in)security situated within critical security studies.
+I currently investigate terrorism, counterterrorism, radicalization, extremism mainly from a 'bottom-up' perspective (vernacular security, feminist, everyday, postcolonial, etc) and broader aspects of international security.
+My ongoing monograph project examines how Boko Haram and state counterterrorism have interacted to impact on the (in)security of citizens in Northeast Nigeria.
+I am available for PhD supervision on topics related to security, terrorism and counterterrorism (from a critical perspective), radicalisation, violent extremism and 'bottom-up' (in)security more broadly.

 Selected Publications

-Oyawale A. (Forthcoming 2023) ‘Ontological’ (In)Security Under Postcolonial Conditions: Countering Violent Extremism in Nigeria.
+Oyawale A. (2023) Ontological (In)Security Under Postcolonial Conditions: Countering Violent Extremism in NigeriaLink opens in a new window.
 In Heath-Kelly C and Gruber B (eds) Vulnerability: Governing the Social through Security Politics.
 Manchester: Manchester University Press.

-Oyawale A. (2020) The 'Pied Piper' of Maiduguri: Boko Haram and Violent Extremism in Nigeria.
+Oyawale A. (2020) The 'Pied Piper' of Maiduguri: Boko Haram and Violent Extremism in NigeriaLink opens in a new window.
 In: Jackson R, Martini A and Ford K (eds) Encountering Extremism: A Critical Examination of Theoretical Issues and Local Challenges.
 Manchester: Manchester University Press.